-After thinking for several days on which is the right space to write about this, I was convinced of the fact that such issues need to be spoken on every platform.
+After thinking for several days on which is the appropriate space to write about this, I was convinced of the fact that such issues need to be spoken on every platform.
 So here it is,

 As humans, we are facing an unfair, deep-rooted epidemic that is constantly spread by our society & reinforced by media for ages.